EnzymeAD/Enzyme/content/getting_started/Faq.md

 `
 opt reports a error:`opt: unknown pass name 'enzyme'`

-it is beacause LLVM 13 and newer have switched to the new pass manager pipeline and we haven't yet turned that on within enzyme.
+May be beacause you are using  LLVM 13 or a higher version, which has switched to the new pass manager pipeline and we haven't yet turned that on within enzyme.
 For now you can just tell llvm to use the old pass manager by adding this flag to opt --enable-new-pm=0 or this flag to clang -fno-experimental-new-pass-manager

 ### UNREACHABLE executed (GVN error)